radicalbit/NSDb/docs/Websocket.md

 Opening a websocket using this API allows to subscribe to a query and listen to data updates.

-Subscribe to a query and listen to data updates.
 Every inserted event will be checked against every registered query.
 If the event fulfills the query, it will be published to each subscribed WebSocket.

 **URL** : `/ws-stream?refresh_period=200&retention_size=10`